mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 <br>

 ----------------------------------------------------------------------------------------------------
+IMPERATIVE FOR STABILITY
-IMPORTANT PROCEDURES TO REMOVE "Add Panel" and "Remove Panel" and "Other Stuff"  FUNCTIONS FROM CINNAMON
+Removing "Add Panel", "Remove Panel" and "Remove Applet" Functions Entirely
 ----------------------------------------------------------------------------------------------------

 I would take a backup of /usr/share/cinnamon/js/panel.js, main.js, applet.js, everything, etc just in case you need to restore them.